s194891/BIMmanager_gr_21/A2/README.md

 **Justify selection of claim**
 1. The script will show the functions from the structural teams and their interoperatbility

-2. Multible structural groups under management has expressed interest in displaying their results using color-grading on the model.
-The script (also found in this folder) can be used to facilitate the displaying of the groups results or as inspiration for this step in their process.
+2. Multible structural groups under management has expressed interest in displaying their results using color-grading on the model. *IfcColorMapping.py* (also found in this folder) can be used to facilitate the displaying of the groups results or as inspiration for this step in their process.

 # A2c: Use Case
-Not applicable managing work, but worked on with the structural groups.
+Not applicable to managing work, but worked on with the structural groups.

 # A2d: Scope use case
-Not applicable managing work, but the color-grading can fall into the latter part of some of the structural groups diagrams.
+Not applicable to managing work, but the color-grading script can fall into the latter part of some of the structural groups diagrams.

 # A2e: Tool Idea
-Not applicable managing work.
+Not applicable to managing work.

 # A2f: Information Requriemnts
-Not applicable managing work, but the color-grading code requires a list of GlobalId(s) with a secondary attribute belonging to each object.
+Not applicable to managing work, but the color-grading code requires a list of GlobalId(s) with a secondary attribute belonging to each object.

 # A2g: Use Case
 **Chosen softwear licence:**